Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

 but challenges remain on how to interpret them in humans
 @dengComparisonFecalBlood2023
 @dekkersOnlineAtlasHuman2022.
+#add([Further computational modeling of community-scale metabolism
+may also yield important insights, though to our knowledge this has not previously been done in infant populations
+@DienerMICOM_Metageno2020
+@GarzaTowards_predict2018.])

 Given that the VEP is evolutionarily conserved in mammals and can be accurately measured during development,